ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Evo 2 Cover](/evo2/cover.png)

 Unlike modern LLMs, which are optimized for the constraints of natural language, Evo 2 is tailored to genomic sequences.
-From a low-entropy vocabulary to complex long-range token dependencies between tokens that are up to 1M tokens apart and single-token precision for clinical accuracy, modeling genomic sequences is quite different than natural language.
+From a low-entropy vocabulary to complex long-range token dependencies between tokens that are up to 1M tokens apart and single-token precision for clinical accuracy, modeling genomic sequences is quite different from natural language.

 Evo 2 is a successor to [Evo](https://arcinstitute.org/news/blog/evo), which was the first large genomic language model released by Arc back in early 2024.
 Evo showed that large, long-context genomic DNA foundation models could viably generate “realistic” genomic sequences.
 But, Evo only focused on prokaryotes, and didn’t generalize well to human genomes.
 To accurately predict animal and human genomic sequences, Evo 2 modifies both the training data set to include eukaryotic genomes and the architecture of Evo to work for the larger eukaryotic genomes.